2003 Indian Federation Cup

-The 2003 Indian Federation Cup, also known as 2003 Tata Federation Cup due to sponsorship reasons, was the 25th season of the Indian Federation Cup.
+The 2003 Indian Federation Cup (also known as 2003 Tata Federation Cup due to sponsorship reasons) was the 25th season of the Indian Federation Cup.
 It was held between 26 July and 9 August 2003.
 Defending champions Mohun Bagan were eliminated by Mohammedan Sporting in the semi-final, who faced Mahindra United in the final.
 Mahindra United went on to win their maiden title with Shanmugam Venkatesh scoring the winner for them in the 78th minute.
 Raphaël Patron Akakpo of Mahindra United finished the tournament as the top-scorer with three goals.

 Overview

 The All India Football Federation announced on 11 May 2003 that the tournament would commence on 25 July 2003 and completed on 8 August.
 The date of commencement was revised to 26 July in an announcement made on 10 July.
 The tournament made a return after a year's break.
 The Vivekananda Yuba Bharati Krirangan in Kolkata was announced as the venue of the matches and that 16 teams would compete.
 The fixtures were announced on the same day.
 While all matches were played at the Vivekananda Yuba Bharati Krirangan in Kolkata, the third quarter-final between Mahindra United and Air India was played at the Sailen Manna Stadium (then called Howrah Municipal Stadium) in order "to rest and repair the pitch" (former stadium).

 Two new features were added for the tournament.
 Doping tests were conducted according to guidelines laid down by FIFA in that "random sampling of a player of each team selected by the draw of lots" was conducted.
-Secondly, players and match officials were brought under an personal accident policy of ₹100,000, while the spectators, including the media, were covered under a similar policy of ₹50,000.
+Secondly, players and match officials were brought under a personal accident policy of ₹100,000, while the spectators, including the media, were covered under a similar policy of ₹50,000.